lbcb-sci/MADRe/README.md

 python MADRe.py --help
 ```

+Recommended database is Kraken2 bacteria database - instructions on how to build it you can find under the section [Build database](#build-database).

-Information on how to run specific MADRe steps find in section [Run specific steps](#run-specific-steps).
+Information on how to run specific MADRe steps find under the section [Run specific steps](#run-specific-steps).

 ## Build database